pseusys/SeasideVPN/viridian/algae/typhoon/README.md

   - If the client stays silent for a while, separate handshake messages are sent.
 4. One of the parties can optionally send a termination message to interrupt connection (otherwise it will just timeout once either client or server goes offline).

+## Protocol initialization

+Two-handshake performed
+TODO: bc: token

+Protocol correctness: server can be interrupted by receiving user packet any time, it will restart User can not; it checks packet numbers and won't accept out of order

+No race condition on client or server is possible (two HDSK packets never processed simultaneously)

 ## Encryption and authentication

 The initialization message (the one being sent from client to listener) is encrypted using asymmetric [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)-like algorithm (with ephemeral key being hidden by [Elligator](https://elligator.org/) algorithm and symmetric key derived using [Blake2b](https://www.blake2.net/) hash function).